matandoren/LazyParkingDocumentation/README.md

 - A parking lot of a factory that serves only the people employed at that factory
 - A parking lot of a college that serves only the students and staff of that college

-The client provides drivers a visual representation of the current state of the parking lot which allows them to easily find an empty parking spot <br>

 `*` Since this parking lot is theoretical, the operation of the card reader, gate, sensors and drivers using the parking lot is simulated in the server using mockup modules

 ([LazyParkingServer](https://github.com/matandoren/LazyParkingServer), [LazyParkingWindowsClient](https://github.com/matandoren/LazyParkingWindowsClient) and their respective